 - Repeat as needed until you’re satisfied with the results.

-This process can be used to test any one of your campaign variables, including image, targeting, retailers, and more.
-Multiple rounds of testing can help you improve your campaign results; by testing each element of your ad in isolation, you’ll be able to learn what contributes to your ads’ success.
-You can then build off of those insights by continuing to tweak and test one part of your campaign at a time, improving your results as you go.
+You can use this process to test any of your campaign variables: your image, copy, targeting, and more.
+Multiple rounds of testing can help you improve your campaign results: by testing each element of your ad in isolation, you’ll be able to learn which specific elements contribute to your ads’ success.
+You can build off of those insights by continuing to tweak and test one part of your campaign at a time, improving your results as you go.

 We’ll go into detail about how to run tests on different parts of your ad, but here are some best practices to keep in mind no matter what you’re testing:

-- Set low budgets. $10-20 is usually enough to glean dependable results!
-You’ll be able to scale up to bigger campaigns with larger budgets later, once you’re confident you’ve found a winning strategy.
-Just make sure that your test budget will allow your ad to serve enough impressions for your results to be statistically significant.
+- Set low budgets. $5-10 is usually enough to glean dependable results!
+Once you’re confident you’ve found a winning strategy, you can scale up to bigger campaigns with larger budgets.
+Just make sure your test budget will allow your ad to serve enough impressions for your results to be statistically significant.

 - Only test one variable at a time.
-This lets you know exactly which element of your ad is driving the levels of engagement that you’re seeing on each test.
-For example, you may want to try out both different blurbs and different audiences.
-However, if you ran two campaigns whose blurbs and targeting were both different from each other, you wouldn’t be able to tell which variable drove the increased engagement in your winning test.
+This lets you know exactly which element of your ad is driving the engagement you see on each test.
+For example, you may want to experiment with different messages and audiences.
+However, if you ran two campaigns whose ad copy and targeting were different from each other, you wouldn’t be able to tell which variable drove the increased engagement in your winning test.

 Testing your image

-You only have one second to hook a reader and get them to click when they see your ad, so designing an image that will engage your audience is crucial to your campaign’s success.
+You only have seconds to hook a reader and get them to click when they see your ad, so designing an image that will engage your audience is key to your campaign’s success.
 With BookBub Ads, you have two options for creating your image:

 - Use our built-in creative builder.
-The creative builder is a great option if you’re new to ads or are unsure about how to design your own image, but it’s more limited — all you’ll be able to edit is the text of your ad copy and your call-to-action button.
-If you’re using the creative builder, you can learn more about testing out the blurb that you use for your ads in the next section!
+The creative builder is a great option if you’re new to ads or don’t want to invest time into designing your own image!
+If you use this option, you’ll have just two elements to test: the text of your ad copy and your call-to-action button.
+You can learn more about testing the copy you use for your ads in the next section!

 - Design and upload your own image.
-There are lots of free tools, including Book Brush and Canva, that make it easy to create ad images.
+There are lots of free ad design tools, including Book Brush and Canva, that make it easy to create compelling ad images.

 - Call-to-action text